MicrosoftDocs/winrt-related/winrt-related-src/cpp-ref-for-winrt/attach-abi.md

 ---

 # winrt::attach_abi function ([C++/WinRT](/windows/uwp/cpp-and-winrt-apis/intro-to-using-cpp-with-winrt))
 A helper function that attaches a C++/WinRT object to a handle, or to a raw pointer that owns a reference to its target.
 In the case of pointers, an additional reference is not added.
 If needed, you can use this function to coalesce references.
+For more info, and code examples, see [Interop between C++/WinRT and the ABI](/windows/uwp/cpp-and-winrt-apis/interop-winrt-abi).

 ## Syntax
 ```cppwinrt